agreenbloom/panda-the-bear-js/README.md

 7. Scroll down to the contact form.
 Change the placeholder attribute of the name field to "identify yourself".

-8. Change the value attribute of the name field to "your nemesis".
+8. Give the name field [a "value" attribute](http://www.w3schools.com/tags/att_input_value.asp) of "your nemesis".

 9. Change the value attribute of the email field to "koalathebear@gmail.com".